 14 – The Millionaire Real Estate Investor | By Gary Keller

 In Keller’s book, the reader will learn how to obtain a millionaire mindset, which is critical in wealth building.
-He further demonstrates in team-building and calling in the experts.
-Keller explores the reasons why people hold back from even trying in the first place.
+He further demonstrates team-building and calling in the experts.
+Keller explores why people hold back from even trying in the first place.
 He gives solid advice on how to identify great real estate opportunities and how to avoid bad deals.

 Quotes from the book;

 “Generally, real estate is cyclical.
 You have to buy in a way that lets you afford the cycles.
 And you have to know where you are in the cycle.”
 Charles”